 - Do I need a POS designed for wineries?

 Short answer — no. There is nothing that is so unique about winery retail sales that a robust, full-featured POS solution cannot handle.
 If you shop for a winery-specific solution, you’ll limit your options and likely end up paying more for the software.
 Plus, it won’t offer the tight integration needed with your back-office ERP solution.

 With your point of sale software sharing the same database as your customer relationship management (CRM) software, your inventory software, your accounts receivable software, and your general ledger software, efficiencies improve, the quality of your business data soars, and accuracy gets a big boost.

 Rather than manual data re-entry, or clunky imports, your data flows bidirectionally from POS to ERP.
 Tasting room staff can view available quantities and have access to up-to-date pricing.
-Customer information flows from the ERP into the POS (and back again) so you can gain a complete picture of customers’ buying behaviors.
-Rather than a simple general ledger transaction to record the sum of your receivables, you gain detailed sales data which helps you make smarter and more timely decisions about where to keep stock, which items are selling well, and which are not.
+Customer information flows from the ERP into the POS (and back again), so you can gain a complete picture of customers’ buying behaviors.
+Rather than a simple general ledger transaction to record the sum of your receivables, you learn detailed sales data which helps you make smarter and more timely decisions about where to keep stock, which items are selling well, and which are not.
 An integrated POS and ERP solution helps you to: